robotframework/robotframework/doc/userguide/src/CreatingTestData/ControlStructures.rst

 __ http://docs.python.org/library/functions.html#enumerate

-`FOR-IN-ENUMERATE` loops work just like regular `FOR` loops, except the cell after its loop variables must say `IN ENUMERATE` (case-sensitive), and they must have an additional index variable before any other loop-variables.
-That index variable has a value of `0` for the first iteration, `1` for the second, etc.
+`FOR-IN-ENUMERATE` loops syntax is just like the regular `FOR` loop syntax, except that the separator between variables and values is `IN ENUMERATE` (case-sensitive).
+Typically they are used so that there is an additional index variable before any other loop-variables.
+By default the index has a value `0` on the first iteration, `1` on the second, and so on.

 For example, the following two test cases do the same thing: